jetstack/finops-stack/installation/README.md

 ## Pre-requisites

-A GKE cluster and kubectl access to it with cluster-admin access.
+- A GKE cluster and kubectl access to it with cluster-admin access.
-[Helmfile](https://helmfile.readthedocs.io/en/latest/#installation) installed on your local machine
+- [Helmfile](https://helmfile.readthedocs.io/en/latest/#installation) installed on your local machine
+- A GSA with roles/monitor.viewer, roles/iam.serviceAccountTokenCreator, workload identity for KSA: `[finops-stack/grafana]`

 ## Distribution support